ScottLogic/blog/README.md

 bundle install
 ```

-Run `jekyll -v` to check whether Jekyll is working.
+Finally, run `jekyll -v` to check whether Jekyll is working.
 If so, you're good to run the blog!

 #### Running in the native environment